quadram-institute-bioscience/ai-training/docs/modules/intro/_posts/2000-01-01-what-is-machine-learning.md

 This vector becomes the input to the neural network, which then learns to recognize patterns in the pixel data and classify the image into the correct digit.

 :arrow_right: **the excellent tutorial** from 3blue1brown (:link: [Neural Networks tutorial](https://www.3blue1brown.com/lessons/neural-networks
-)) will guide you throughout the process of training a neural network, and will even let you experiment with you own handwriting :)
+)) will guide you throughout the process of training a neural network, and will even let you experiment with you own handwriting :smile: